Teaching Ratios in 6th Grade Math

 We pretested ratios, rates, and proportions last week, and I found mixed results in the item analysis.

 I was a little surprised to find that very few students were able to write a ratio (the pretest question was: "there are 2 hamsters and 1 gerbil - write a ratio of gerbils to hamsters").

 The surprise wasn't that they wrote the ratio as hamsters to gerbils instead of gerbils to hamsters.
 Instead, they either left the question blank, or wrote something that did not resemble a ratio.

 So, I was glad that I had prepared a couple of Fold it Ups for them to use this week as we get started with out ratios unit!

 Ratios, Rates Fold it Up

-I think this is the first time I've used this version of Fold it Up (with the triangles folded in) this year, and a few students commented that they like this version better than others (like the one I made for Wed...bummer), because this type won't rip as easily.
+I think this ratios Fold it Up is the first one I've used this year that's has the triangles folding in, and a few students commented that they like this version better than others (like the one I made for Wed...bummer), because this type won't rip as easily.

 Do you have a favorite note-taking method for ratios and rates?
 I'd love to hear!